-In December 2018, the Delft Design for Values (DDfV) Institute will launch its own lecture series.
+In December 2018, the Delft Design for Values (DDfV) Institute has launched its own lecture series.
 In this series of lunch lectures, we will bring you up to speed on fundamental design for values topics:

 - As a designer or engineer, what do you need to know about design for values?